surniaulula/wpsso/readme.txt

 	* Replaced the option tooltip help image with a font.
 * **Bugfixes**
 	* Fixed a bug since v8.3.0 that prevented getting posts for archive pages, when not in an archive page.
-	* Fixed the top toolbar overlaying content when there are SSO notifications in block editor fullscreen mode.
+	* Fixed the top toolbar overlaying the block editor in fullscreen mode when there are SSO notifications.
 * **Developer Notes**
 	* Refactored the `WpssoSchema::get_page_posts_mods()` method to allow getting posts for archive pages, when not in an archive page.
 	* Refactored `SucomUtil::get_robots_default_directives()` to include disabled directives as well.